bellaBoecking/rf-crop-yield-ml/README.md

 This reduces the all-or-nothing treatment of crop mismatches used by standard nominal Gower distance while remaining applicable to mixed data.

-High local variance regions indicate where predictability is structurally limited by the data.
+High local variance regions indicate where predictability is limited by target noise, coarse label construction, or missing explanatory variables.

 ### 2. Fold-level Instability Analysis
-For each cv fold, the pipeline reports:
+For each CV fold, the pipeline reports:
 - RMSE, MAE, R^2
 - Normalized target variance
 - Target range